Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: Introduction

-For bounded uncertainties, the reachable set completely contains all possible states of an uncertain system.
-However, for unbounded ones, it is often impossible to guarantee the collision can absolutely be avoided.
-Instead, researchers seek to identify a trajectory that can guarantee the probability of collision is less than a risk bound by following the trajectory.
-One direct way to realize this goal is to evaluate the probability of collision for the generated trajectory.
-The candidate trajectory won't be adopted until the probability of collision is within the risk bound.
+When uncertainties are unbounded, it is often impossible to guarantee collision avoidance with $100\%$ certainty as the reachable set becomes unbounded.
+Instead, researchers seek to identify a trajectory with a probability of collision bounded by a certain risk bound.
+One direct way to realize this goal is to evaluate the probability of collision of a generated candidate trajectory.
+The candidate trajectory will not be adopted until the probability of collision is below the risk bound.
 However, there is no closed-form expression to evaluate the probability of collision, which poses difficulties to this approach \cite{wu2023online, zou2021collision}.
-Another indirect but effective way is to figure out a probabilistic reachable set instead of a reachable set \cite{yang2016multi,hewing2020recursively}.
-A probabilistic reachable set is a set of possible states that a system can reach with a certain probability.
-With the help of the probabilistic reachable set, the stochastic constraint, saying collision probability is within the risk bound, can be converted to a deterministic constraint such that the generated trajectory doesn't intersect with the probabilistic reachable set computed \cite{blackmore2006probabilistic}.
-The introduction of the probabilistic reachable set not only works for unbounded uncertainties but for bounded ones.
-As the risk bound approaches 0\%, the probabilistic reachable set becomes a reachable set \cite{yang2016multi}.
-In this paper, we will use the probabilistic reachable set to characterize arbitrary unknown uncertainties, especially unbounded ones.
+Another indirect but effective method consists of computing a probabilistic reachable set (PRS) instead of an exact one\cite{yang2016multi,hewing2020recursively}.
+A PRS is a set of possible states that a system can reach with a certain probability.
+By means of this, the stochastic constraint on the system, which sets a limit on the collision probability, can be converted to a deterministic constraint by which the generated trajectory does not intersect with the PRS \cite{blackmore2010probabilistic}.
+An advantage of this method is that it is not only applicable for unbounded uncertainties but also for bounded ones.
+As the risk bound approaches $0\%$, the PRS becomes a superset of the reachable set \cite{yang2016multi}.
+In this paper, we adopt the PRS approach.